alpivonka/FHIR-ClinicalTrial-Examples/input/pagecontent/Defined-Context-Global.md

 <center><img src="PlatformDefinedActivities2.jpg"/></center>

+---
 #### Tenant Library:

+Providing tenants with the capabilities to define Tenant specific Defined Activities allows tenants to pick and choose which Platform defined activities to purchase/use along side the tenant's defined activites for use within their given studies.

-A platform Tenant has created their own DefinedActivities which reference available Platform Activities and the activities created/owned by the Tenant.
+**Example**: A platform Tenant has created their own DefinedActivities which reference available Platform Activities and the activities created/owned by the Tenant.
 All activites contained within the Tenant Defined Activities are able to be used by any study owned by the Tenant, based on Tenant specific business rules.

-The platform tenant has created a tenant specific DefinedActivities:
 1. Questionnaires:
     * Referenced a Platform defined Questionnaire
     * Added/created two tenant specific Questionnaires